Surgical Services for Dogs & Cats

 We understand that bringing your pet in for surgery can be nerve-racking.
 Please be assured that we only recommend surgery when it is in the best interests of your pet.

 We will make certain that you fully understand why we are recommending surgery and that you are confident in your decision to proceed.

 If your pet requires advanced care, our veterinarians will refer you to a veterinary surgeon near Lincoln and will collaborate with your vet surgeon to ensure that your pet receives the best care possible.

-Surgical Protocols at our Hospital
+Surgical Protocols at our Hospital in Lincoln

 Pre-surgical assessments.
 We will confirm the procedure details, perform a physical examination of the patient and ensure that blood tests have been completed and reviewed by the veterinarian to determine if your pet is at risk of anesthesia-related complications.

 Dedicated surgical suites.
 Surgeries are carried out in a separate surgical suite.
 To prevent infection and cross-contamination, this room is kept completely sterile.